-Thus, the model assumes that there is a 50/50 chance that, over the long term, equity-type investments will outperform gilts by at least 4.0% pa.
+Thus, the model assumes that there is a 50/50 chance that, over the long term, corporate bonds will outperform gilts by at 1.1% pa.

 The assumptions used will vary from time to time, to reflect changes in market conditions.